Keillin-M/Learning-C/Header-files.md

 | Include Guard      | Prevents the header from being included multiple times |
 | Separation of Code | Keeps declarations (header) separate from implementation |

+❗Header files promote code reuse, separation of concerns, and cleaner, more maintainable code.